 However, about four months into my bullet journaling experience, my planning became stagnant.
 I even abandoned my bullet journal for a few weeks.
 It wasn’t until I realized that I was ready for more complex layouts heavier on the aesthetics that I got my bullet journaling mojo back!

-It never failed: I’d get all of my monthly planning layouts done and start my first weekly layout, then realize I forgot to include my cleaning checklist or my habits checklist!
+It never failed: I’d get all of my monthly planning layouts done and start my first weekly layout, then realize I forgot to include my cleaning checklist or my habits checklist! *hand to forehead*

-It wasn’t a huge deal.
-I just added the missing layout in where I could, but after flubbing up my layouts a few months in a row I decided to create a plan for my regular planning.
+But after flubbing up my layouts a few months in a row I decided to create a plan for my regular planning.
 I just made a list of layouts that I wanted to include each month.

 This year, now that I have more bullet journaling experience, I’m hoping to get a little more creative with planning my planning routine. 😉